 • Errors.
 Incorrect numbers, such as square footage, missing appliances and features.

 • Better local comparables.
-Another home in your area that sold within the last 90 days and may have not been included could be a better comparable transaction.
+Include another home in your area that sold within the last 90 days that might be a better comparable transaction.

 • The appraiser’s experience and local market knowledge.
 If the appraiser isn’t a seasoned professional or from the local area, they may not have the best skill set.

-Gather any and all documents that support your case, including legal descriptions of the property and proof of improvements made to the home, and submit them to your lender with a dispute letter.
+Gather any documents that support your case, including legal descriptions of the property and proof of improvements made to the home, and submit them to your lender with a dispute letter, also known as a reconsideration of value (ROV).
 Your real estate agent can help you with this.